lassehav-oamk/heroku-postgres-sequelize-example/README.md

 # heroku-postgres-sequelize-example
-Example how to run Sequelize with Heroku Postgres
+Example how to run Sequelize with Heroku Postgres.
+Implements simple REST API with Express/Node.js which offers users, posts and post likes.
+See the index.js file for route details.

 ##Sequelize Associations